JKirchartz/awesome-stars/unsorted.md

 - [botkit](https://github.com/howdyai/botkit) - Botkit is the leading developer tool for building chat bots, apps and custom integrations for major messaging platforms.
 - [react-native-basketball](https://github.com/FaridSafi/react-native-basketball) - 🏀 React-Native clone of the Facebook Basketball game
 - [tips](https://github.com/git-tips/tips) - Most commonly used git tips and tricks.
-- [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - The https://freeCodeCamp.org open source codebase and curriculum.
-Learn to code and help nonprofits.
+- [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - The https://www.freeCodeCamp.org open source codebase and curriculum.
+Learn to code for free together with millions of people.
 - [oh-my-ig](https://github.com/inDream/oh-my-ig) - Provide what you expected from Instagram.
 - [password](https://github.com/edmundgentle/password) - A handy jQuery plugin to allow you to check any password field live
 - [wikitude-cordova-plugin-samples](https://github.com/Wikitude/wikitude-cordova-plugin-samples) - Includes augmented reality sample project for Phonegap (Android and iOS) using Wikitude's augmented reality Phonegap plugin